-A Look is a report in Data Exploration based on a specific query created using different fields and filters from a specific Explore.
-Depending on your permissions, you can save reports to your personal or agency folders or add them to a dashboard.
+A Look is a report in Data Exploration, which is based on a query created using fields and filters from a specific Explore.
+Depending on your permissions, you can save reports as Looks to the Personal, Group, or Shared sections, or add them to a dashboard.

 - Creating a new Look

 - Adding dimensions and measures

 - Adding subtotals and totals

 - Editing table calculations

 - Drilling down on data points

 - Saving your query as a Look

 To access Data Exploration 2.0, select the Data Exploration 2.0 tab from a production or UAT environment.

 To create a new Look, or to view Looks and dashboards that have already been created, choose an Explore.